 Common Mistakes to Avoid

 One common mistake is using the wrong conversion factor.
 Always double-check that you are using the correct value for converting miles to feet (1 mile = 5,280 feet).
-Another mistake is rounding numbers too early in the calculation.
+Plus, another mistake is rounding numbers too early in the calculation.
 Rounding should be done only at the end of the calculation to maintain accuracy.

 FAQ